flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

                           - spark.network.timeout: 600s
                           - spark.executorEnv.KUBERNETES_REQUEST_TIMEOUT: 100000
                           - spark.executor.heartbeatInterval: 60s
-                configmap:
-                  enabled_plugins:
-                    tasks:
-                      task-plugins:
-                        enabled-plugins:
-                          - container
-                          - sidecar
-                          - k8s-array
-                          - spark
-                        default-for-task-types:
-                          container: container
-                          sidecar: sidecar
-                          container_array: k8s-array
-                          spark: spark

-            .. group-tab:: Flyte sandbox
+            .. group-tab:: flyte-sandbox (on-prem)

               Create a file named ``values-override.yaml`` and add the following config to it:

               .. note::

-                Within the flyte-binary block, the value of inline.storage.signedURL.stowConfigOverride.endpoint should be set to the corresponding node Hostname/IP on the MinIO pod if you are deploying on a Kubernetes cluster.
+                Within the flyte-binary block, the value of ``inline.storage.signedURL.stowConfigOverride.endpoint`` should be set to the corresponding node Hostname/IP on the MinIO pod if you are deploying on a Kubernetes cluster.

               .. code-block:: yaml